danieldogeanu/next-story/README.md

 ### Project Root Commands

+These are commands that are project wide and need to be run in the root level directory:

 #### General Commands
 - **`fetcher`**: Runs the fetcher script to fetch data from production container.
 - **`copy-data`**: Copies the fetched data from production container to the `frontend` directory.